pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - user story order is preserved exactly within and across features;
 - the first feature forms a defensible MVP when applicable;
 - every subsequent feature is a valid extension slice;
-- every feature defines a coherent, bounded, user-visible specification scope;
+- every feature defines a coherent, bounded, user-relevant specification scope;
 - every feature is suitable for a single `/speckit.specify` execution;
 - every feature satisfies all Phase 3 rules;
 - every feature includes a complete Agent Override section;